microsoft/PowerToys/README.md

 - Added mappings for the mu, omicron, upsilon and thorn characters.
 - Added a setting to exclude apps from activating Quick Accent.
 - Fixed an issue causing the selector to trigger when leaving the lock screen.
 Thanks [@damienleroy](https://github.com/damienleroy)!
-- Added the croatian, netherlands, swedish and welsh character sets.
+- Added the Croatian, Netherlands, Swedish and Welsh character sets.
 Thanks [@damienleroy](https://github.com/damienleroy)!
 - Added support for more unicode characters.
 Thanks [@char-46](https://github.com/char-46)!
 - Shift-space can now navigate backwards in the selector.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
 - Added the Catalan accented characters.
 Thanks [@ivocarbajo](https://github.com/ivocarbajo) and [@codingneko](https://github.com/codingneko)!